charlesczinn/Thesis-Codes/README.md

 # Thesis-Codes
 Various codes used for data cleaning, processing, and analysis for Master’s thesis at the University of Utah.
+CSV files are used in the scripts.

 Dependent_Variable_Alterations.R
 - Taking raw incident data from the Anti-Defamation League (ADL) then cleaning, geocoding, cleaning, and joining with county spatial data.